logo

 Counseling Degrees and Programs in Georgia

-Many of Georgia’s colleges and universities offer degree programs in the major counseling categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-As most counseling licenses in Georgia require a graduate degree, most counseling programs in the state are offered as master’s degrees; however, bachelor’s degrees and certificate programs are also available.
+Many of Georgia’s colleges and universities offer degree programs in the major counseling categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
+As most counseling licenses in Georgia require a graduate degree, most colleges and universities in the state offer master’s degree programs; however, bachelor’s degrees and certificate programs are also available.
 If you are aspiring to become a professional counselor in Georgia, choosing the right school will be one of the first steps in your career journey.
 In addition to traditional, on-campus programs, Georgia’s institutions also offer numerous online and hybrid counseling programs to choose from that provide greater flexibility and choice to working professionals and students with other commitments.

 Quick Facts

-• There are 14 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Georgia.1,2
+• There are 17 not-for-profit colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Georgia.1,2

-• Of the counseling schools in Georgia, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 0 offer a certificate, and 12 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Georgia, 1 offers an associate degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 15 offer a master’s or advanced degree.1,2

 • 11 schools offer a degree in school counseling.1,2

-• Across 14 schools, 23 counseling programs are accredited by CACREP.2
+• Across 15 schools, 26 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Georgia Counseling Schools and Programs

-Below you will find a table that summarizes the public and not-for-profit four-year colleges and universities in Georgia offering counseling programs in the five major counseling areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also compare schools by type of program offered, graduation rate, and net price per year.
+Below you will find a table that summarizes the public and not-for-profit colleges and universities in Georgia offering counseling programs in the five major counseling areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 For more information about counseling licensure requirements in Georgia, visit our state licensure page.

 School NameCACREP-